DefGuard/docs/deployment-strategies/standalone-package-based-installation/database.md

 ## Installation

-Defguard Core uses [PostgreSQL](https://www.postgresql.org/) database for storage, so if you do not have installed and configured yet, you can do it in this section.
-For this tutorial we need to create a **user with superuser privileges and database**.
+Defguard Core uses a [PostgreSQL](https://www.postgresql.org/) database for storage, so if you do not have it installed and configured yet, you can do that in this section.
+For this tutorial, we need to create a **user with superuser privileges and a database**.

-First of all, install PostgreSQL package:
+First, install the PostgreSQL package:

 On Debian/Ubuntu: